noahehall/theBookOfNoah/0current/aws/0networking.md

     - e.g. domain name, domain name server, etc
   - e.g. specify your own DNS servers
   - a VPC can only have 1 DHCP option set

+- network access control lists (pronounced NACL) (are real firewalls unlike security groups)
+  - are specific to a single VPC
+  - have 1:M relationship with subnets, 1 nacle: many subnets
+  - are stateless: rules to allow network traffic must be explicitly configured
+    - have allow & deny traffic rules (unlike security groups which only allow)
+    - have an implicit deny
+      - so for each inbound allow, you may have to create an outbound allow as well (and vice versa)
+  - rules are processed in numerical order
+    - the first successful rule stops the processing chain
+  - default NACL created with a new vpc
+    - permit all traffic in both directions (encourages use of security groups)

 ### default VPC